Let Us Help: 1 (855) CREW-123

 When evaluating land for potential data center use, Ebrahimzadeh prioritizes a short path to dedicated power—whether via grid connections or on-site solutions.
 He also seeks sites in heavy-industrial zones with minimal community opposition, as local resistance can delay or derail projects.

-Community acceptance remains a significant risk factor.
-Ebrahimzadeh says that while his site selection criteria may seem straightforward—ample, quickly accessible power and a supportive local environment—finding properties that meet these requirements at a reasonable cost is challenging.
-Developers can secure such sites by paying premium prices, but he emphasizes that for his exit-focused strategy to work, the returns must be substantial.
+Ebrahimzadeh acknowledges that finding sites that meet his criteria — ample, quickly accessible power and minimal community opposition — at a price that still allows for a meaningful return is harder than it sounds.
+Developers can secure such sites by paying premium prices, but for his exit-focused strategy to work, the margin has to justify it.
 “If my goal is to make arbitrage between my entry point and my exit point, I’m looking for pretty sizable returns to make it worth my while,” he says.

+Because he operates with personal capital rather than institutional partners, Ebrahimzadeh has the flexibility to pursue short-term opportunities that larger players might pass on.
 Whether more industrial developers will adopt Ebrahimzadeh’s sell-rather-than-build approach depends on how quickly the data center market stabilizes and whether the current premium for powered land persists.
 If grid infrastructure improves and power becomes less scarce, the arbitrage opportunity could narrow.
-For now, however, developers with access to high-capacity power sites are well positioned to capitalize on this opportunity.